-According to the Administration for Community Living, 69 percent of retirees will need some form of long-term care, whether that is in-home or in a facility.
+According to LongTermCare.gov, someone turning 65 today has a 70 percent chance of needing some form of long-term care, whether that is in-home or in a facility.

-The AARP recommends buying long-term care insurance between 60 and 65-years-old for individuals and between 55 and 60-year-old for married couples.
+The AARP recommends buying long-term care insurance when you are between 60- and 65-years-old for individuals and between 55- and 60-years-old for married couples.
 There is also a tax break for buying this coverage, which can help lower your overall costs.

 One of the most unique aspects of the NewRetirement Planner is that it lets you “try on” different ways of planning for a long term care event.
 You can roughly model what happens if you buy long term care insurance, purchase a deferred income annuity, or opt to have a relative care for you.

 In the past, retirees could finance a good percentage of their living expenses through stock dividends and interest payments on bonds.
-But for the last 20 years, it has become more difficult to make the case that you can retire on the income from stocks and bonds.
+But for the last 20 years, it has become more difficult to make the case that you can retire on the income from stock dividends and bonds.